juliestamenic/fspt4-milestone-five-jbrcodes/README.md

 ### 1. API Endpoints & MySQL

-- Grade:
+- Grade: 4
-- Explanation:
+- Explanation: This part worked pretty well !
+I was happy to get it to work quite easily with postman, I think my bug hunt yesterday helped a lot! :)

 ### 2. Frontend

-- Grade:
+- Grade:3
-- Explanation:
+- Explanation: Pretty happy about the result but could not make two things to work: submit the last name and reset the first name...